Poilon/graphql-rails-api/README.md

 ```

 ## About queries
-3 types of queries are available
+3 types of queries are available.

 show query:
 ```gql
 query($id: String!) {